XRPLF/xrpl-dev-portal/content/concept-money.md

 **Warning:** ICOs may be [regulated as securities](https://www.sec.gov/oiea/investor-alerts-and-bulletins/ib_coinofferings) in the USA.

-Ripple recommends researching the relevant regulations before engaging in any financial service business.
+Ripple strongly recommends researching the relevant regulations before engaging in any financial service business.

 ### Issued Currency Properties